High Level Commentary

 Inverted Yield Curve

-The bond market has been in an inverted yield curve position since July 2022 as short-term Treasury interest rates moved above the longer-maturity U.S. 10-year Treasury Note interest rate.
+The bond market was in an inverted yield curve position starting July 2022 as short-term Treasury interest rates moved above the longer-maturity U.S. 10-year Treasury Note interest rate.
 This inversion of the maturity timeline resulted from the Federal Reserve pushing up short-term interest rates to control inflation while the broader bond market, fearing a recession, pulled down long-term interest rates.
 (The yield curve typically has an upward slope with lower short-term rates than higher long rates as investors require a higher rate to compensate for the longer maturity commitment and unanticipated inflation.)
-This inverted yield curve has remained inverted, and an inverted yield curve preceded the last seven recessions.
-As a result, there is heightened concern about a looming recession.
+The inverted yield curve was been inverted for a longer time span than at any other time in history, and an inverted yield curve has preceded the last seven recessions.
+Nevertheless, the economy has slowed somewhat but there are few clear signs of an imminent recession.
+Most recently, the yield curve has un-inverted into a more normal structure with short rates lower than longer-maturity rates.

 GDP:

-The crypto exchange FTX (previously one of the biggest crypto exchanges in the world) declared bankruptcy on November 11.
+The crypto exchange FTX (previously one of the biggest crypto exchanges in the world) declared bankruptcy in late 2022.
 After revelations of risky, unethical business practices, there was a surge of customer withdrawals.
 Meanwhile, FTX had loaned out customer funds and then didn’t have sufficient funds to cover the customer withdrawals.
-Unfortunately, investors using the FTX exchange will face a challenging legal battle in getting their crypto deposits back because the bankruptcy process will likely treat their deposits as uncollateralized unsecured claims.
+Unfortunately, investors using the FTX exchange are facing a challenging legal battle in getting their crypto deposits back because the bankruptcy process typically treats their deposits as uncollateralized unsecured claims.
 FTX had been trading far above any fundamental value, so the precipitous decline was no surprise.
-Bitcoin, the largest blockchain-based digital asset traded on crypto exchanges, dropped from an all-time high of $68,991 a year ago to under $17,000 after the bankruptcy announcement.
+Sam Bankman-Fried, former FTX CEO, has been convicted of fraud on all charges.
+Bitcoin, the largest blockchain-based digital asset traded on crypto exchanges, dropped from a then all-time high of $68,991 in late 2021 to under $17,000 after the bankruptcy announcement, but it has since recovered somewhat.
+Matt Damon, Steph Curry, Gisele Bündchen and others previously pitched cryptocurrency exchanges, and this bankruptcy debacle shows the importance of financial advice from experienced professionals rather than celebrities.
+It is also ironic that the NBA’s Miami Heat have changed the name of their home arena from the FTX Arena to the Kaseya Center.

-The FTX bankruptcy does not appear to pose systemic risk to the traditional financial system, a so-called “Lehman” moment that helped precipitate the 2008 Great Financial Crisis.
-This experience clearly highlights the value of established exchanges like the New York Stock Exchange and the regulatory infrastructure protecting
+The FTX bankruptcy has not posed systemic risk to the traditional financial system, a so-called “Lehman” moment that helped precipitate the 2008 Great Financial Crisis.
+This experience clearly highlights the value of established exchanges like the New York Stock Exchange and the regulatory infrastructure protecting investors.
+During 2024 the SEC has approved a number of spot crypto ETFs that make investing much simpler.
+So far in 2025 crypto performance has been positive, and a number of crypto-related legal and regulatory proceedings have been dismissed, thus allowing a more crypto-friendly investment environment.

 Short-Term Positive: